 No new COVID-19 case in Arunachal Pradesh

-Itanagar: Arunachal Pradesh did not report any new COVID-19 case in the last 24 hours, a senior health department official said on Wednesday.
+Itanagar: Arunachal Pradesh did not report any fresh COVID-19 case in the last 24 hours, a senior health department official said here on Saturday.

-The total caseload in the state remained at 16,833, State Surveillance Officer (SSO) Dr Lobsang Jampa said.
+The total coronavirus caseload in the state remained at 16,836, State Surveillance Officer Dr Lobsang Jampa said.

-The COVID-19 recovery rate in the state has touched 99.64 per cent, while the positivity ratio stands at 0.01 per cent and the fatality rate at 0.33 per cent, the official said.
+The recovery rate in the state has touched 99.63 per cent, while the positivity ratio stands at 0.02 per cent and the fatality rate at 0.33 per cent, the official said.

-Fifty-six people have succumbed to the infection so far, the official said.

 The health department has been carrying out the inoculation drive four days a week -- Monday, Thursday, Friday and Saturday.